Alexanderia-Mike/Legends-of-Three-Kingdoms/README.md

 PS: Remember to reveal identity!!
 Or the game will not come to an end because the game will only reach an end when all the live players revealed their identities!!

+For more detailed explanation of the game rules and the requirements of this project, please refer to the file [p2.pdf](https://github.com/Alexanderia-Mike/Legends-of-Three-Kingdoms/blob/main/p2.pdf).

 ### Known bugs: